 I am a Professor of Experimental Physics in the Quantum Optics and Laser Science (QOLS) research group of the Physics Department of Imperial College London.
-Until recently I was the Senior Consul at Imperial College London.
+I am also currently the Vice-Dean (Education) for the Faculty of Natural Sciences.

 My expertise is in Atomic Physics, Spectroscopy and Quantum Optics.
 My current research is in the area of Trapped Ions and Laser Cooling (see the web page of the ion trap group).